 My glasses are an absolute necessity for me- if I’m not wearing them, I’m either asleep or something is horribly wrong.
 I keep my spare glasses in my top drawer for easy access, and my friends also know this so they can grab the glasses if need be.

-I keep an ankle and wrist brace for helping me deal with spasms, as well as various copper-infused compression sleeves.
+I keep an ankle and wrist brace in my dorm desk for helping me deal with spasms, as well as various copper-infused compression sleeves.
 I believe I got these from the local drug store.

 First aid kit